ponyjackal/Gatsby-Portfolio-Site/contents/basepages/privacy-policy/index.md

 template: basepage
 ---

-I am Yarosalve from Kyiv, senior MERN stack expert with 5 years fo practical experience.
+I am Michael Wu from Japan, graduated from University of San Francisco with Bachelor degree of Computer Science.
-After I graduated from Taras Shevchenko National University of Kyiv as Bachelor of Science, I started to work for Luxoft in Kyiv.
+I've been in web development over the last 7 years and my most expertise has been in Ruby on Rails, Node js and PHP for the backend and React, Angular for the frontend as well.